Heavy fuel oil: Environmental impacts of heavy fuel oil spills

 Due to its very high viscosity and elevated density, HFO released into the environment is a greater threat to flora and fauna compared to distillate or other residual fuels.
 In 2009, the Arctic Council identified the spill of oil in the Arctic as the greatest threat to the local marine environment.
 Being the remnant of the distillation and cracking processes, HFO is characterized by an elevated overall toxicity compared to all other fuels.
 Its viscosity prevents breakdown into the environment, a property exacerbated by the cold temperatures in the Arctic resulting in the formation of tar-lumps, and an increase in volume through emulsification.
 Its density, tendency to persist and emulsify can result in HFO polluting both the water column and seabed.

-History of heavy fuel oil spill incidents since 2000
+History of major HFO spills from 2000 onward

 The following HFO specific spills have occurred since the year 2000.
-The information is organized according to year, ship name, amount released and the spill location:
+The information is organized according to year and ship name and includes amount released and the spill location: